Excerpts from the

 If desire, which lies at the root of all human passion, can be removed, then passion will die out, and all human suffering will be ended.
 This is called the Truth of the Cessation of Suffering.

-The Eight-Fold Noble Path
+The Eight-Fold Noble Path consists of:

 |